SoftwareAG/c8y-docs/content/edge/operating-edge-bundle/edge-troubleshooting.md

 ### Troubleshooting Microservices {#troubleshooting-microservices}

-In case of any microservices related issues, it is recommended to:
+In case of any microservices related issues, we recommend you to:

 * Check if microservice_hosting is disabled using the command `sudo monit status microservice_hosting`
 ![Microservice Hosting Status](/images/edge/monit_status_microservice_hosting.png)